 Griseofulvin has numerous potential adverse events, with the most commonly reported adverse events being skin rash and urticaria.
 More severe complications can occur and include an erythema multiforme-like drug reaction, skin photosensitivity, leukopenia (rare), granulocytopenia, and hepatotoxicity.

-Ciclopirox does not have any major reported serious adverse reactions, but common benign reactions include skin irritation/burning, contact dermatitis, and pruritis.
+Ciclopirox does not have any significant reported serious adverse reactions, but common benign reactions include skin irritation/burning, contact dermatitis, and pruritis.

 Quinolines (clioquinol and iodoquinol) most commonly have associations with dry skin, contact dermatitis, allergic reaction, rapid hair growth in areas the agent is applied, and folliculitis.

-Potassium Iodide (as saturated solution of potassium iodide) has several reported severe adverse reactions, which include arrhythmias, GI bleeding, angioedema, parotitis, thyroid adenoma, and goiter.
-More common and less serious reactions include a possible metallic taste, urticaria, acne, cutaneous hemorrhage, numbness, and paresthesias.
+Potassium Iodide (as a saturated solution of potassium iodide) has several reported severe adverse reactions, which include arrhythmias, GI bleeding, angioedema, parotitis, thyroid adenoma, and goiter.
+More frequent and less serious reactions include a possible metallic taste, urticaria, acne, cutaneous hemorrhage, numbness, and paresthesias.